kevinpapst/kimai2-console/README.md

 - `kimai active` - display all running timesheets
 - `kimai stop` - stop currently active timesheets
+- `kimai start` - starts a new timesheet
 - `kimai customer:list` - show a list of customers
 - `kimai project:list` - show a list of projects
 - `kimai activity:list` - show a list of activities